bkil/radiodbl/doc/goals.md

 The scope of this project is limited to:

-* OSM POI prediction, change detection or evidence as secondary verification for quality assurance
+* OpenStreetMap POI prediction, change detection or evidence as secondary verification for quality assurance
 * crowdsourcing free hotspots
 * crowdsourcing a ground-based crude self-localization database
 * crowdsourcing SSID poetry entertainment